 Your right to picket has a very long and rich tradition in American history.
-At the picket, adapt these suggestions to your environment and follow any specific rules that your union or other organization has developed for this action.
+At the picket, adapt these suggestions to your environment.

 Picket with purpose.

 Having idle picketers ruins the morale of the picketers engaged in persuading customers not to pass the picket line.
 Having idle picketers looks sloppy and disorganized to these customers and any media, and therefore encourages corporate management to continue insisting on pushing its demands.
 The time to socialize is after the picket.
 During the picket, stay focused and participate.